Same-sex marriage in Michoacán: Statistics

 The following table shows the number of same-sex marriages performed in Michoacán since legalization in 2016 as reported by the National Institute of Statistics and Geography.
+Between June 2016 and May 2017, 86 same-sex marriages were performed in Michoacán, with most taking place in Morelia, followed by Uruapan, Zamora, Apatzingán, La Piedad, Lázaro Cárdenas, Pátzcuaro and Puruándiro.
+Additionally, the state civil registry began training its employees to recognize that same-sex marriage is legal in Michoacán, as reports indicated that several same-sex couples had been turned away when applying for marriage licenses.
 Figures for 2020 are lower than previous years because of the restrictions in place due to the COVID-19 pandemic.
-The civil registry of Michoacán estimated that 598 same-sex marriages had been performed in Michoacán by the end of 2020.
+The state civil registry estimated that 598 same-sex marriages had been performed in Michoacán by the end of 2020.